- Need gas-powered tree cutter?

 - Low fuel consumption and reduced emissions.

-- Has a host of convenient features including Smart Start technology and auto return stop switch.
+- Offers a host of convenient attributes including Smart Start technology and an auto return stop switch.

 - A bit heavy.